necrosato/NaturallyAugmentedGuitar/README.md

     Other softpot strip mapped to the digital level parameter of the Tidal Space instrument.
     Hotpot strip mapped to drive level of one of the bass instruments.

+    FSR on guitar pick mapped to distortion level of live guitar signal FSR on floor mapped to phaser rate of live guitar signal

 ### Issues and Revisions